const query<std::string> titles_playing_nearby =

 movie

 records by its title.
-That produces a stream of std::string
+That produces a stream of std::strings.

 jump()